|

 seem like a small feature but the devil is in the details.

-JET guitars are known for the fine detail work that Jeff does on
+JET guitars are well known for the fine detail work that Jeff does on

 |